rkumar/mancurses/README.md

 Use '?' to see bindings.

-When pressing F1 for help or "?" for bindings, and returning, the background is black.
-You need to press a key for it to refresh.
-I am figuring this out.

 ## General

 This gem is not really gonna make much difference to you.
 It's faster to just type `man grep` on the command line and 'q' to get out.
 It's not like you keep manning pages one after another.

 I am writing this to test out a new text widget which uses a pad.
 I hope to replace the current text widgets such as textview and list and maybe tabular and tree in rbcurse-core with this.

 Currently, using a window requires a lot of work each time one scrolls around.
 Too much string creation , truncation, sanitizing and gc going on repeatedly.
 Using a pad simplifies all this.

 However, pad is not without its issues.
 If I have two pads on the screen, and a popup is displayed, then a black rectangle is left on the other pad.
 I would have to tab there and scroll for a `prefresh` to happen.
 Otherwise, the app needs to do some book-keeping of underlying pads created and refresh them when a messagebox or window closes.

 If i cannot manage that reliably, then i cannot include this in the main rbcurse-core.

 ## Contributing